estopinj/dam/contents/practices/graphs.md

 Adapting modern DL techniques to this result is a key element of success for better generalization.

 <!-- different types of targeted adjustment sets -->
+The minimal adjustment sets obtained after applying the backdoor criterion